Duplo59/datasciencecoursera/Course_03-Getting_and_Cleaning_Data/Course_Project/README.md

 - **Codebook.md**: it describes the variables of the final data set ("tidyDataSet.txt") and the steps performed by the R program ("run_analysis.R");
 - **Readme.md**: it describes the goal of the project and the experiment;
 - **run_analysis.R**: it shows the steps performed to get, transform and clean the data and to create the final tidy data set;
 - **tidyDataSet.txt**: it contains the final tidy data set ready for analysis.
+The files 66 variables about mean and standard deviation, grouped by two identifiers: subjectID, activityDescr

 ## The R script - 'run_analysis.R'
 The script performs the following main tasks: